-This guide is formatted with outdoor things to do in Moab throughout five-days.
-If you only have one or two days in the area, that is totally cool.
+This guide is geared towards outdoor things to do in Moab throughout three to five days.
+If you only have a few days in the area, that is totally cool.
 You can pick and choose.

 Plan the Best Moab Summer Road Trip

 Summer is a time for adventure and exploration!
 This stunning town in the heart of red rock country is home to some of the best hiking, mountain biking, and rafting.
 It can be tough to know where to start with so much to see and do.

 We have got your back!
 Continue reading to plan the perfect summer road trip.

 Day 1 – Visit the National Parks